siberianfox/g2wiki/Dual-Endpoint-USB-Operation.md

   * %
   * ~
 * The other channel will be assigned as the data channel
-* To disconnect and return to an un-assigned state **UC_1: Two USB serial ports**
+* To disconnect and return to an un-assigned state send three ESC characters in a row.
+(0x1B)
-* Two USB ports are made available to the host.
-The host connect to both.
-* The host

 ##Design and Implementation Notes